koengr/QCforBusiness/_essentials/myths.md

 example, the number of required steps is reduced to
 \\(\sqrt{2^{1000}}\ N = 2^{500}\ N\\).
-This is an incredible reduction, but we’re still looking at a number of steps larger than the number of atoms in the universe – which is far from ‘efficient’.
+This is an incredible reduction, but we’re still looking at a number of steps larger than the number of atoms in the universe – finding solutions with this brute-force methods remains far from efficient.

 ## Myth 2: Qubits can store much more data than the same number of classical bits.